Fyorin > Resources > Blog >

 In foreign exchange trading, world currencies are always traded in pairs.
 The first currency listed in a pair is known as the base currency while the second one is called the quote currency.
 For example, in the pair USD/JPY, the US Dollar is the base currency and the Japanese Yen is the quote currency.

 The value of a currency is determined by its supply and demand relative to other currencies in the market.
-A strong economy with stable political conditions will often result in a stronger currency, while an unstable economy or political turmoil can cause a country's currency to weaken.
+A strong economy with stable political conditions will often result in a stronger currency, while an unstable economy or political turmoil can cause a country’s currency to weaken.
+An interesting example is the currency Panama, where the Panamanian balboa is equivalent to the U.S. dollar at a 1:1 exchange rate, highlighting Panama's integration into the broader dollar-based economy.

 Currency Codes and Symbols